Kharkiv strikes (2022–present): May 2024

 On 9 and 10 May 2024, the Russians tried to break through the front in Kharkiv while the Ukrainians resisted, starting the 2024 Kharkiv offensive.

-On 13 May 2024, the first of a scatter of underground schools in Kharkiv was opened in Industrialnyi District, so children could continue their education amidst the Russian attacks on the city.
+On 13 May 2024, the first of a scattering of underground schools in Kharkiv was opened in Industrialnyi District so children could continue their education amidst the Russian attacks on the city.

 25 May supermarket strike

 On 25 May, a Russian strike on a hardware store and a residential area killed 18 and injured 65 others.

 July 2024

-On 13 July, a Russian double tap strike on the village of Budy killed two and injured 25 others, including two children.
+On 13 July, a Russian double-tap strike on the village of Budy killed two and injured 25 others, including two children.

 August 2024

-On August 6, a Russian missile struck the city center, killing one and injuring 12 others.
+On 6 August, a Russian missile struck the city center, killing one, and injuring 12 others.

-On August 30, Russian missiles hit an apartment building and playground in the city killing 7 people, including a 14 year old girl.
+On 30 August, Russian missiles hit an apartment building and playground in the city killing seven people, including a 14-year-old girl.
 At least a further 77 people were wounded.